mbernier/site_tracker/README.markdown

 - [ ] Send list of URLs to an endpoint to process them
 - [ ] Send list of images to an endpoint to process them
 - [ ] Have this process [run on a schedule](http://blog.nodejitsu.com/npmawesome-agenda/)
-- [ ] How to add code hooks, that allow adding in extra functionality dynamically without screwing up the source?
-  - [ ] obfuscate the github url code away from the html.links functionality

 ### Database